Bhutan Tourist and

 Tourist Visas

-in Bhutan.
-With prior approval visas are then issued
+to your arrival in Bhutan.
+With prior approval visas

 01: Your full name (as it appears in your passport)